thundra-io/merloc/examples/sam/dot-net/hello-world/README.md

 # hello-world

-This is the example .Net6 project for Merloc.
+This is the example .Net6 project for MerLoc.

-## Merloc Setup
+## MerLoc Setup

-- "npm i -g merloc-cli" install merloc-local to your computer.
+- "npm i -g merloc-cli" install merloc-cli to your computer.

 - "MERLOC_BROKER_URL: <YOUR_MERLOC_BROKER_URL>" set it into template.yml.